 The midway houses more than 20 booths offering everything from cotton candy to Western wear to pony rides.
 The rodeo has always been promoted as family entertainment and is therefore alcohol free.

 Today the rodeo consists of the same competitive events it did 74 years ago: bareback bronc riding, tie-down roping, saddle bronc riding, bull riding, steer wrestling, team roping, and cowgirls' barrel racing, with all the entrants competing for cash and qualifying points toward the National Finals Rodeo in Las Vegas in December.
 In addition there are specialty acts such as trick riding, animal acts, and clowns.
 A recently added feature allows young spectators to enter the arena to compete for prizes as they chase ribbons tied to calves' tails.

 Also there will be a return of a free kids' rodeo at 4:00 on Saturday afternoon, August 4, where kids from ages 3-8 can compete in the arena in rodeo related games supervised by pro rodeo cowboys and cowgirls.

 Over the years the profits from the rodeos has enabled the Fire Department to purchase modern fire and rescue equipment for the protection of the residents of the town.
 Today the Department has two pumpers, a tanker, a rescue truck, an ATV with trailer, and a state-of-the-art ambulance to respond to more than 300 calls per year.

 The Department’s first piece of fire-fighting equipment, a 1921 Ford Model T, is on display at each rodeo.
-The Department's first pumper was built during World War II in the 1940's by members of the Department, who traveled to Buffalo by bus to work on the truck weekends since the factory was being used weekdays to build war equipment.
+Their first pumper was built during World War II in the 1940's by members of the Department, who traveled to Buffalo by bus to work on the truck weekends since the factory was being used weekdays to build war equipment.

 This year's rodeo runs August 1 through August 4 with nightly performances at 8:00, Wednesday through Saturday, in the arena located five miles north of Jamestown on Route 60.
 Barbeque dinners are served each evening at 5:00.
 Additional information is available by phone at (716) 985-4847 or 1-888-985-4847 or on-line at www.gerryrodeo.org.
 The website for information about Painted Pony Championship Rodeo is www.paintedponyrodeo.com.